-You and I can check that our businesses are a good fit, and arrange a longer video call, or physical meeting (whichever is most appropriate at the time).
+You and I can check that our businesses are a good fit, and arrange a longer video call, or physical meeting (whichever is most appropriate).

 Of course there's no obligation to buy anything, ever.

 I'm looking forward to speaking to you, and learning about your business.